wmtorode/DropCostsEnhanced/README.md

 # DropCostsEnhanced
 A Mod for HBS's BattleTech PC Game that adds costs for dropping mechs and ammo consumption.

-This was inspired by the original drop cost mod: `DropCostPerMech`
+This was inspired by the original drop cost mod: `DropCostPerMech` and `GlobalDifficultyByCompany`

 ## Dependancies